 Storing your information

 We'll store your information securely on our internal systems.

-We keep your data for 6 years.
+We keep all data relating to your complaint for 6 years.
 If your complaint is about advice you received on the phone, this may include the recording of the call.
 If your complaint is serious or involves an insurance claim or other dispute we keep the data for 16 years.

 Contact us about your information